- by Minuca

 And in this modern age where people are spending long hours sitting behind desks for work and living an increasingly sedentary lifestyle, it is a problem that just keeps getting worse.

-But while a lack of activity, too much sitting, and poor posture are all major causes of back pain, the problem is still most common for workers who have physically active jobs.
+But while a lack of activity, too much sitting, and poor posture are all major causes of back pain,

-This is because long days of repetitive movements, heavy lifting, bending, twisting, stretching, and grafting can really take it's toll on your back.
+This is because long days of repetitive movements, heavy lifting, bending, twisting, stretching, and grafting

-However while back pain is felt in the body, it's not a purely physical problem.
+However, while back pain is felt in the body, it's not a purely physical problem.

 It is multi-faceted and can be caused by many different things including how you think, how you feel, your lifestyle, your diet, or even your ability to sleep.